 Purchase a New Fence.
 Sometimes, the fence is simply too far gone and you need a new one.
 You can put in a new chain link fence, galvanized or vinyl-coated this time, for much less than you may think.
 Allowing your fence to become more and more dilapidated makes it easier to get passed it.
 If you are trying to keep animals in or trespassers out, you need your fence to be in pristine condition!

 A chain link fence may last decades, but over time, won’t look quite as good as it once did.
 Don’t go another day with a rusted fence that is falling apart.
-For those in the Vidalia, Swainsboro, and Claxton area, the fence installation experts are at Central Fence!
+For those in the Vidalia, Swainsboro, Sandersville, and Statesboro area, the fence installation experts are at Central Fence!
 Contact us online for a free estimate, or call 1 (800) 221-6425.